dinusha00/recruiter/README.md

 # Recruiter

-A simple web application to calculate the head hunter fees based on the successful recruitment they do.
+A simple web application to calculate the headhunter fees based on the successful recruitment they do.

-1. See a list of registered head hunters
+1. See a list of registered headhunters

-2. Click on a selected head hunter see the list of recruitment they have done for month period and calculate the fee
+2. Click on a selected headhunter see the list of recruitment they have done for month period and calculate the fee

 ## Prerequisite to run the application
 - Java 1.8